“. . . in everything give thanks;

 for this is God’s will for you in Christ Jesus.”

-This morning, I pray that you know this freedom and are ready to express it joyfully in words and songs of heartfelt gratitude offered to the One who is worthy of all praise through Christ!
-For it is Christ who has given us Himself so freely, to rescue us from our sin and lavish us with an abundance of grace so that we might be free to glorify and enjoy Him forever!
+This morning, I pray that you know this freedom and are ready to express it joyfully in words and songs of heartfelt gratitude offered to the One who is worthy of all praise through Jesus Christ!
+It is Christ who has given us Himself so freely, to rescue us from our sin and lavish us with an abundance of grace so that we might be free to glorify and enjoy Him forever!
 So come, let us adore Him and give Him thanks for all he has done and given, and continues to give.

 Give thanks to the Lord, for He is good!